dougeby/IntuneDocs/intune/tutorial-walkthrough-intune-portal.md

 ---
 # required metadata

-title: Tutorial - Walkthough Intune in the Azure portal
+title: Tutorial - Walkthrough Intune in the Azure portal
 titleSuffix: Microsoft Intune
 description: In this tutorial, you will tour Microsoft Intune to better understand how to accomplish tasks.
 keywords: